 Lets start with: Recording Hardware Expert

-This may seem an odd place to start – but shockingly, you can’t purchase mic, recorder, peripherals like compressor and desser, and editing software in one neat box with “Audiobook Narration Package!” on the side.
+This may seem an odd place to start – but shockingly, you can’t purchase mic, recorder, peripherals like compressor and desser [note: in the years since i wrote this, the software versions of these things (iZotope RX is mind-blowingly good) have improved exponentially and have replaced hardware versions], and editing software in one neat box with “Audiobook Narration Package!” on the side.
 Oh my dear giddy aunt the amount of research, trial and error, and, over time, upgrading my equipment as technology & software became better (or indeed available at all) and prices came down to the point that I could afford better stuff…a lot of time.
-A lot a lot of time.
+A-lot a-lot of-time.
 And not an insubstantial amount of money.

 Whatever hardware/software you come up with will be tailored to your voice – so there’s no tidy ‘buy these things & you’re set’ list; for example, my set-up wouldn’t work for very many other people: I had my mics specially altered to account for my truly spectacular S’s; I chose hardware that had built-in analog stuff my perfectionism required (digital artifacts drive me nuts…I got into this gig largely because my ear is ridiculous, but sometimes it’s a pain!) that most people wouldn’t bother with (or shell out the extra $ for!); I use editing software that most people consider amateur and ancient simply because I like it and don’t need anything more complicated…but use post processing software that is only barely affordable to consumer-spenders (insert ridiculous ear again).
 Basically everything I have is tailored to my voice, my performance styles, and the sound of the final production that best compliments it all.
 It hopefully also goes without saying that there are A LOT OF SETTINGS to learn on your hardware, and that takes time.